 - The Quiet One: Miss Jones, until "Brotherhood of Man."

-- Reassigned To Venuzuela: The fate of anyone whom Mr. Biggley finds with Hedy.
+- Reassigned to Antarctica: The fate of anyone whom Mr. Biggley finds with Hedy.

 - Sexy Walk: Hedy's gets its own music cue.

-- Shout-Out: Hedy Larue in the 2010 revivial looks quite a bit like another gorgeous redhead secretary from the same time period...
+- Shout-Out: Hedy Larue in the 2010 revival looks quite a bit like another gorgeous redhead secretary from the same time period...

 - Stepford Smiler: Rosemary looks like she's going to become one (see her Establishing Character Moment, "Happy To Keep His Dinner Warm").
-This is clearly played for laughs.
-It's a tongue and cheek portrayal of a 60's housewife.
+This is clearly Played for Laughs.
+It's a tongue-in-cheek portrayal of a 60's housewife.